steinfletcher/apitest/README.md

-**This library is on Version 0 and we won't guarantee backwards compatible API changes until we go to version 1**
+**This library is on Version 0 and we won't guarantee backwards compatible API changes until we go to version 1.
+The roadmap for version includes mocking external http calls and sequence diagram generation. **

 # api-test